 Add the mashed banana and beat again.

-Beat in the eggs one at a time, ensuring each is well incorporated before adding the next.
+Break the eggs into the bowl, one at a time, ensuring each is well incorporated before adding the next.

-Sieve the flour into the bowl then stir it into the mixture.
+Sieve the flour into the bowl and stir the mixture.

 Cool the cake in its tin for 30 minutes before transferring it to a wire rack to finish cooling.